mkogan1/ceph/README.md

 Over the course of the project these goals were revised, largely in order to reduce the scope of the team.
 Plans to test synchronization, race conditions, and other such complex behavior was dropped as implementation goals narrowed.
 Instead, the team focused on the first 3 goals, as Ceph proved to be a fearsome codebase to grapple with.
 The modified goal for the directory side of the project became the implementation of the directory files and redis installation alongside unit testing of the setValue function for blockDirectory.
 BlockDirectory is the resevoir for the metadata of the smaller 4 Megabyte chunks Ceph splits larger data objects into.
 The final minimum goal for the directory was to integrate their work with the backend functions that would be implemented by another portion of the project's teammembers.

-The backend portion of the goals narrowed signifigantly due to difficulties with
+The backend portion of the goals narrowed signifigantly due to difficulties with porting, as will be discussed below.
+The minimum goal decided approximately two thirds of the way through the project became the implementation and testing of the remote cache get operation, which would allow for a rados gateway to search and fetch data from other rados gateway caches on the same cluster.
+This functionality was also intended to be integrated with the directory in order to provide a dynamic, vertically implemented addition to the Ceph codebase.

 ---
 ### Requirements